 The following areas should be addressed in this activity:

-Review and update, as appropriate, forms of interaction and communication between the two organizations, including how the organizations learn about new work from one another.
+Review and propose an update, as appropriate, forms of interaction and communication between the two organizations, including how the organizations are informed about new work from the other organization.

 Provide informative guidance on relevant processes of both organizations in order to facilitate better understanding.